matthewfcarlson/matthewfcarlson.github.io/content/projects/_magic-mechanical-kb/index.md

 # Finding a connector

-I ordered about 12 different connectors from Digikey (as mentioned earlier).
+I ordered 12 different connectors to connect to the FPC from Digikey (as mentioned earlier).

 Unfortunately, none of them worked very well.